Driving License

 Buying a car

 When buying a new car in the Netherlands, you must register the car in your name with the RDW and pay BPM tax.
-If you are buying a used car, you will need to register a transfer of ownership with the RDW and be in possession of a valid ID, a kentekencard (vehicle registration card), and a tenaamstellingscode (registration code).
+If you purchase a used vehicle, you must register a transfer of ownership with the RDW and have a valid ID, a kentekencard (vehicle registration card), and a tenaamstellingscode (registration code).

-You should also request the APK from the seller of the car, or arrange a new one if it’s not available.
-You can use the RDW’s license plate check to look up details about the car history.
+You should also request the APK from the car’s seller or arrange a new one if it’s unavailable.
+You can use the RDW’s license plate check to look up details about the car’s history.

 Some popular used car dealerships and online marketplaces include: